The Complexity of Matching Games: A Survey: Complexity Aspects of the Core

 The following example shows some shortcomings of the above concepts and illustrates that a more robust concept of a stabilizer is needed.

-{\bf Example 4.} Consider the uniform matching game $(N,v)$ on the graph $K_2+2K_3$, the disjoint union of an edge and two triangles; see also Figure~\ref{f-k}.
-Then, $v(N)=w(V)=3$ and $(N,v)$ has an empty core.
-Now, the minimum subsidy, minimum total blocking value and minimum blocking pairs are all equal to~$1$: set $x\equiv \frac{1}{2}$ on the two triangles and $x\equiv 0$ on the edge.
+{\bf Example 4.} Consider the uniform matching game $(N,v)$ on the graph $K_2+2K_3$, the disjoint union of {a graph consisting of two vertices joined by an edge} and two triangles; see also Figure~\ref{f-k}.
+Then, $v(N)=3$ and $(N,v)$ has an empty core.
+Now, the minimum subsidy, minimum total blocking value and minimum {number of} blocking pairs are all equal to~$1$: set $x\equiv \frac{1}{2}$ on the two triangles and $x\equiv 0$ on the edge.
 However, if we remove the isolated edge from $G$, then the core stays empty. \dia

 We now describe a way to circumvent the issue in Example~4.
-Let $\pi$ be some graph operation, such as the vertex deletion~\vd, edge deletion~\ed\ , vertex addition~\va\ or edge addition~\ea.
+Let $\pi$ be some graph operation, such as the vertex deletion~\vd, edge deletion~\ed, vertex addition~\va\ or edge addition~\ea.
 Let $(N,v)$ be a game defined on a graph $G$ with a positive edge weighting~$w$.
 Then a {\it $\pi$-stabilizer} for $(N,v)$ is a sequence of operations of type~$\pi$ that transforms $G$ into a graph~$G'$, such that the resulting game has a non-empty core.
 A set of vertices or edges of $G$ is a {\it blocking set} if its removal from $G$ results in a game with a non-empty core.

 {\bf Example 5.} Let $\pi=\mbox{\ed}$ in Example~4.
 Then the sequence that deletes one edge of each of the two triangles of $K_2+2K_3$ is a $\pi$-stabilizer of minimum length for the uniform matching game defined on $K_2+2K_3$.
 Note that every pair of such edges is a blocking set. \dia